 What does Rhizosphaera needle cast look like?
-The first noticeable sign of Rhizosphaera needle cast is a loss of the innermost needles on the lower branches of spruce trees.
-Often the youngest needles remain healthy.
-If your tree has this pattern of needle loss, use a 10X hand lens to observe the shed needles.
-If Rhizosphaera needle cast is the problem, you should be able to see rows of small black dots erupting through the surface of the needle.
-These black dots are fruiting bodies of the fungus that causes the disease, and are diagnostic.
+The first noticeable symptom of Rhizosphaera needle cast is a browning and loss of the innermost needles on the lower branches of spruce trees.
+Often the youngest needles at the tips of branches remain healthy.
+Rows of small, black spheres form along the length of infected needles and are visible with a 10X hand lens.
+These black spheres are fruiting bodies (i.e., reproductive structures) of the fungus that auses the disease and are diagnostic.

 Where does Rhizosphaera needle cast come from?
 Rhizosphaera needle cast is caused by the fungus Rhizosphaera kalkhoffii.
 Infected needles, including those that are still attached to branches and those that have fallen to the ground, produce spores that can be blown or splashed to healthy branches or trees.

-For more information on Rhizosphaera needle cast: See UW-Extension Bulletin A2640 (available at http://learningstore.uwex.edu) or contact your county Extension agent.
+For more information on Rhizosphaera needle cast: See UW-Extension Bulletin A2640, “Colorado Blue Spruce and Other Conifers Disorder: Rhizosphaera Needle Cast” (available at https://learningstore.uwex.edu/) or contact your county Extension agent.

 © 1999-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.

 An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 Thanks to Jean Ferdinandsen, Scott Reuss and Amy Sausen for reviewing this document.